schreter/hue_rule_configurator/README.md

 If an optional `times` parameter is specified, then instead of starting with the first scene, the current time is compared against specified intervals and the scene at the associated index is recalled (1-based, i.e., `Night` scene in the above example has index 1).
 If there is no time range for the current time, then no action is triggered.
+Instead of a single index parameter, also a structure with `index`, `flag` and `value` can be passed, which will evaluate the Boolean CLIP flag sensor named by the parameter `flag` and match it against the Boolean value specified in parameter `value` (and only enable the time range if the value matches).
+This can be used to add additional, externally-controlled flags, such as vacation flag, to fine-tune the times based on user-specific conditions.
+Note: Since the time range might now have duplicate values, just add "*<number>" at the end of the time range to discern multiple configurations for the same time range with different flag values.

 Additional `timeout` parameter can be specified for a configuration of the scene to turn off lights after the specified timeout (unless another action was triggered).